HyperTag/documentation/src/content/cloud-destinations/kenshoo-pixel.md

 ### Kenshoo Side

-All you'll need from Kenshoo is your `Account Id`.
+All you'll need from Kenshoo is your **Account Id**.
 Once you have this code, copy it to your clipboard and head over to your [MetaRouter dashboard](https://app.metarouter.io)

 ### MetaRouter Side

 Once on our app, go ahead and add Kenshoo Infinity Pixel as a destination for your preferred source.
-Give the connection a unique name and paste both your `Account Id` and `Server Id` where prompted.
+Give the connection a unique name and paste both your **Account Id** and **Server Id** where prompted.

-Now, just click "create destination" to activate your pipeline and begin pushing your clickstream data into Kenshoo.
+Now, just click **Create Destination** to activate your pipeline and begin pushing your clickstream data into Kenshoo.